List of TermsAccess

 Co-insurance: An agreement between the insured and the insurance company where payment is shared for all claims by the policy.
 A typical arrangement is 80%/20% up to $5,000.
 The insurance company pays 80% of the first $5,000 and the insured pays 20%.
 Usually after 80% of $5,000, the insurance company then pays 100% of covered expenses during the remainder of the calendar year up to any limits of the policy.

 Community-Rated: Method of developing group-specific capitation rates by a health plan that generally does not account for unique characteristics of the group.
 The rate is based on the total experience of a given geographic area or "community."

-Community-Rating: A rating method that determines a single average premium based on the characteristics and claims experience of an entire membership such as an HMO or an insurance pool.
-Age, lifestyle, industry, health factors and gender are not used to determine rates (See Adverse Selection).
+Community-Rating: A rating method that determines a single average premium based on the characteristics and claims experience of an entire defined population.
+Age, lifestyle, industry, health factors and gender are not used to determine rates.

 Coordination of Benefits (COB): A contractual provision to prevent an insured from receiving benefits under more than one health insurance plan so that the insured's benefits from all sources do not exceed allowable medical expenses or eliminate appropriate patient incentives to contain cost.

 Cost Sharing: The sharing of costs between the payment of premium cost and medical expenses by the healthcare plan and its insured through employee contributions, deductibles, co-insurance and co-payments.